-To explore the primary research question, all variables of interest were examined for missing data and multivariate outliers using missing value analysis and review of Mahalanobis Distances; 13 records were identified as outliers based on comparison to chi square distributions (values of < .001).
+To explore the primary research question, all variables of interest were examined for missing data and multivariate outliers using missing value analysis and review of Mahalanobis Distances; 13 records were identified as outliers based on comparison to chi square distributions (values of < 0.001).
 However, results were unchanged after the exclusion of these records, so we retained all data.
 We investigated patterns of missing values for all variables included in our final models.
-Percent missingness ranged from 6.8-11.5%; however, Little's Missing Completely At Random test (MCAR) (Little, 1988) provided evidence that data were missing complete at random (X (49, N = 340) = 49.35, p = .46) so full information maximum likelihood estimator was used to account for all available data.
+Percent missingness ranged from 6.8% to 11.5%; however, Little's Missing Completely At Random test (MCAR) [52] provided evidence that data were missing complete at random (X2 (49, N=340)=49.35, p=0.46) so full information maximum likelihood estimator was used to account for all available data.
 Demographic characteristics and SDoH including, age, race, ethnicity, education, the experience of adverse life events and food insecurity, were controlled for in the hypothesized model.
 Race was dichotomized (White (0), Black, Indigenous, and other People of Color (BIPOC (1)) and the categorical variables of education (high school degree or lower (0), some college or an associate degree (1), college degree or higher (2)), and marital status (single (0), married or partnered (1)) were collapsed for analyses due to small sample sizes.
 The number of adverse life events experienced was recoded for all analyses; a reported experience of 5 or more stressors were collapsed into one category (range = 0-5).

 First, we conducted confirmatory factor analysis to assess the psychometric properties of the two latent constructs (i.e., psychological capital, social supports).
-Once these measurement analyses were completed, univariate distributions (means, standard deviations, and graphical displays), assumptions of normality, linearity, and homoskedasticity, and bivariate associations between all key variables were explored (Fife, 2020).
+Once these measurement analyses were completed, univariate distributions (means, standard deviations, and graphical displays), assumptions of normality, linearity, and homoskedasticity, and bivariate associations between all key variables were explored [25].
 We used structural equation modeling (SEM) to test hypothesized relationships simultaneously in a single model, while controlling for covariates (Kline, 2004).
-The model was analyzed using maximum likelihood estimation with robust standard errors in MPlus version 8.4 (Muthén & Muthén, 2017).
-Results were interpreted using standardized beta ( $\beta$ ) and 95% confidence intervals (CIs), in addition to p values.
-Parameter estimates for path coefficients were tested for statistical significance; alpha was set at .05.
+The model was analyzed using maximum likelihood estimation with robust standard errors in MPlus version 8.4 [66].
+Results were interpreted using standardized beta (β) and 95% confidence intervals (CIs), in addition to p values.
+Parameter estimates for path coefficients were tested for statistical significance; alpha was set at 0.05.
 Model fit was compared using the Bayesian information criterion index (BIC) among nested models to identify the best fitting model.
 Additional fit indices were used to determine if the hypothesized model fit well with the sample data.
-Specifically, root mean square error of approximation (RMSEA) < .08, and a narrow 90% confidence interval around RMSEA were indicatives of good fit (Byrne, 2013; Kenny et al., 2015).
-Comparative fit index (CFI) that was close to 0.95 was considered superior fit, values below 0.90 were regarded as poor fit, and Standardized Root-Mean-Square Residual (SRMR) of .08 or less were considered good fit (Byrne, 2013).
+Specifically, root mean square error of approximation (RMSEA) < 0.08, and a narrow 90% confidence interval around RMSEA were indicatives of good fit [11, 42].
+Comparative fit index (CFI) that was close to 0.95 was considered superior fit, values below 0.90 were regarded as poor fit, and Standardized Root-Mean-Square Residual (SRMR) of 0.08 or less were considered good fit [11].
+Additionally, to further evaluate model misspecification, we reviewed modification indices greater than 10 and determined none of the 8 proposed indices were theoretically plausible [11].
 Once we identified our final model, we conducted a multi-group analysis to investigate differences in the hypothesized structural model by race.
-Prior to multi-group structural modeling, measurement invariance was explored and confirmed to ensure that the estimated factors were measuring the same underlying latent construct within each racial group.
+Prior to multigroup structural modeling, measurement invariance was explored and confirmed to ensure that the estimated factors were measuring the same underlying latent construct within each racial group.
 We calculated the change in chi square between the free and constrained models to determine if the structural models were statistically significantly different between White individuals versus BIPOC.